Fundamentally natural parkour is all about finding interesting terrain that allows us to express the full set of human movements.

 Rocky creek beds, beaches, and mountain sides can offer endless opportunities for gap jumps, strides, tic tacs, wall runs, and climbing.
 Bouldering areas and canyoning areas are often great for natural parkour skill training as well, and often the area that is good for natural parkour skills extends around and is bigger than the area that is especially great for rock climbing.
 So if you know of any rock climbing hot spots near you those are good place to start scouting for great natural movement possibilities.

 While we don’t cover swimming in our courses, swimming is an important natural movement ability, and in fact the ability most likely to save your life.
-Creeks, lakes and beaches provide places to swim but also places to practice acrobatics into water and places to combine movement in the water with movement over the rocks and through the trees.
+Creeks, lakes and beaches provide places to swim but that is not all.
+These environments also allows us to practice acrobatics combine movement in the water with movement over the rocks and through the trees.

-We evolved for 90 millions years in trees and have a natural attraction to them.
+As primate our ancestors evolved for 90 millions years in trees.
+Like all primates we have a natural attraction to them.
 Great trees are almost uniquely rewarding for complex movement, but they’re not always easy to find.

-Whether a tree will offer good branches for climbing, vaulting, swinging and jumping around in depends on numerous factors.
+Whether a tree will offer good branches for climbing, vaulting, swinging and jumping around in depends on many variables.

 I have found there are 6 key factors that influence the shape of a tree:

 Different types of trees have different habits in how they form.
 Coastal Live Oak, English Oak, Banyan trees, and Magnolias for instance tend to create larger spreading crowns, and these are great for moving around in.
-English Laurel, Brazilian Cotton trees, and Rhododendrons are great for dense sprawling thickets that can be also be incredible.
+English Laurel, Sea Hibiscus, and Rhododendrons create dense sprawling thickets that can be also be incredible for movement.

-Trees branches are designed to consume light, so most trees will only spread out low limbs when those limbs allow them access to light.
+Trees grow branches to reach the light which is their food.
+Most trees will only spread out low limbs when those limbs allow them access to light.
 Trees in closed canopy forest will tend to have few branches near the ground.
-Western Red Cedar, and Beech Trees can be absolutely incredible trees for moving in where they have the light to create a spreading habit; where light is limited as in a closed canopy forest they turn into tall columns with their first branches dozens of feet off the ground.
+Western Red Cedar, and Beech Trees can be absolutely incredible trees for moving in where they have the light to create a spreading habit.
+Where light is limited as in a closed canopy forest they turn into tall columns with their first branches dozens of feet off the ground.

 Look for great trees to climb on, in areas where there is space around individual trees.
 More manicured parks often have more inviting trees.
 Trees also form sprawling habits where the canopy of the forest is broken up, whether by a pasture, a boulder field, or a body of water.
 All of those can be things to look for in finding interesting trees.

-Wind also shapes trees and areas with higher winds produce stronger trees with more unique shapes; often trees along coastlines are particularly interesting for moving in for this reason.
-Trees at high altitude and on slopes can also form very interesting shapes, for moving in, due to exposure to the wind.
+Wind also shapes trees.
+Areas with higher winds produce stronger trees with more unique shapes; often trees along coastlines are particularly interesting for moving in for this reason.
+Trees at high altitude and on slopes can also form very interesting shapes, due to exposure to the wind.